LS6 Camshaft Upgrade Guide

 C5 Corvette Stock LS6 Cam Specifications

 The LS6 used two different profile camshafts during its production run.
 For its inaugural year in 2001, the LS6 used a cam that had an intake/exhaust duration of 204°/211°, with lift of 0.525”/0.525”, and a 116° LSA.
-From 2002-2005, the LS6 used a cam with an intake/exhaust duration of 204°/218°, with lift of 0.555”/0.551”, and a 117.5 LSA.
+From 2002-2005, it used a cam with an intake/exhaust duration of 204°/218°, with lift of 0.555”/0.551”, and a 117.5 LSA.

-As you can see, the second LS6 cam was much hotter due to having more exhaust duration, greater lift, and a slightly wider LSA.
+As you can see, the second cam was much hotter due to having more exhaust duration, greater lift, and a slightly wider LSA.
 The new hotter cam was partially responsible for the 20 horsepower and 15 lb-ft of torque increase in performance.

-Choosing the Right C5 Corvette LS6 Cam
+Choosing the Right Cam

-Now, let’s get into optimal LS6 camshaft sizing for your build using the duration, lift, and LSA specifications we went over earlier.
+Now, let’s get into optimal camshaft sizing for your build using the duration, lift, and LSA specifications we went over earlier.
 For budget builds and those looking to keep a largely stock handling profile, you will probably want to look at cams with a duration of 214°-225° with an LSA between 112°-115°.
 If you want a little more horsepower while still keeping pretty good drivability, looking in the 226°-240° with an LSA between 112°-114° will probably be optimal.

 If you are really looking at turning up the wick and getting some serious horsepower, and you’re willing to sacrifice some low-load drivability, anything 241° and larger with an LSA between 110°-112° will be in your range.
-As for lift, for an aftermarket LS6 camshaft you will want something between 0.550”-.615”.
+As for lift, for an aftermarket LS6 camshaft, you will want something between 0.550”-.615”.
 Higher horsepower builds will generally want more lift, but that’s not always the case.

 Generally, the stock cam will make 400 whp with bolt-ons (cold air intake, headers/exhaust), cams between 214°-225° will add around 25-50 whp over stock.
 Cams between 226°-240° will add 50-75 whp, and cams larger than 241° will add 75+ whp over stock.

-Keep in mind, camshaft performance is determined by duration and lift, so just duration won’t tell the whole story.
+Keep in mind, a camshaft’s performance is determined by duration and lift, so just duration won’t tell the whole story.
 While the debate constantly rages, for most people lift will determine performance rather than duration.
 However, most cams are discussed in terms of duration rather than lift, hence our above guide.

-Camshafts are some of the finickiest LS6 upgrades you can do.
+Camshafts are some of the finickiest upgrades you can do.
 For many people, it takes 2-3 different cam swaps until they find a good balance of duration and lift.
 Like we said, it definitely changes how the car drives, and that can be both good and bad.

-Upgrading the Rest of the LS6 Valve Train
+Upgrading the Rest of the Valve Train

 Regardless of how hot of a camshaft upgrade you choose, you will need to also upgrade the LS6 valve train.
 No matter what, you will need to upgrade to stiffer valve springs, as the stock springs are barely capable stock.
-Some of the most popular LS6 valve spring upgrades are COMP 918 and 921, Manley’s Nextek, and Crane Duals.
+Some of the most popular valve spring upgrades are COMP 918 and 921, Manley’s Nextek, and Crane Duals.

 Next will be pushrods.
 While you do not have to upgrade the pushrods, it is highly recommended – even on mild cam upgrades.
 The stock pushrods have been seen to flex at times under big loads, meaning disaster is lurking around the corner.
 Getting stronger aftermarket pushrods is cheap insurance that makes sure you’re getting maximum performance.